bnbullock/PyPoll/README.md

 # PyPoll Election Analysis

 ## Project Overview
-Complete an election audit for a recent election and provide the results as follows.
+Complete an election audit for a recent election and provide the following deliverables.

 1. Calculate the total number of votes
 2. Get a complete list of Counties that voted